laurelherting/lmh-headspace/AWS/examTips.md

 * Doesn't store session information
 * Provides same response to any end user
 * Can scale horizontally
-  * any available compute resources can service any request
+  * any available compute resource can service any request

 ### Distribute Load to Multiple Nodes
 * use push or pull method